- 1 Resources

 - The bill in Pennsylvania appears designed to allow regulators to fast-track some aspects of the approval process.

 - Pennsylvania’s fiscal year ends in June, which places some political pressure on the process (i.e., the government would prefer to book license fees before the fiscal year ends).

-With all of that in mind, it’s not unreasonable to pencil in a launch date in the early second half of 2018 for Pennsylvania.
+With all of that in mind, it’s not unreasonable to pencil in a launch date in the second half of 2018 for Pennsylvania.
 However, early 2019 is not out of the question.